 The 18-year-old began his campaign with a runner-up at the Ron Jon Quiksilver Pro Junior, his fourth straight Finals appearance, but fell just shy of a fifth in Los Cabos -- earning a Semifinal result.

-Huntington Beach awaited Gunter for a shot at his first Vans US Open Final, but the Newport Beach, California, native endured one his career-worst results and finished with an equal 25th.
+Huntington Beach awaited Gunter for a shot at his first Vans US Open Final shot, but the Newport Beach, California, native endured one his career-worst results and finished with an equal 25th.
 Gunter then showed his grit and determination to return with a vengeance and delivered a remarkable performance at the Vans Pro and Pro Junior, making both Finals and earning his second runner-up of the season that shot him into the No. 1 spot.

 "A big difference from this year to last year was wanting to win the event once I got into the Finals and not just being stoked on making it there," Gunter added.
 "This year I learned I can believe a lot in myself and if I'm 100 percent focused, and everything's going right, then I can make heats with some of the top guys.
 I gained a lot of confidence from this year and the Vans Pro in particular.
 I went to bed knowing I'll be surfing a lot of heats the next day and if I could just make it to the round before Quarterfinals in the QS I'd be stoked, but that was unbelievable.
 Things happen for a reason and I think that loss at the US Open really opened my mind because I was really pissed off going in there and just put everything into it."